 1. What time is the game?

-- The game will be shown nationally on RSN.
+- The game will be televised on ABC .

 - You can follow "The Voice of the Seminoles" Gene Deckerhoff, along with William Floyd and Tom Block on any of our Seminole IMG Sports Network affiliates.
 For a complete list of affiliates click here.